 - Creating a top-notch training program for all of our lineworkers to recruit, retain, and develop talent locally in our service territory.

-- Improving conservation programs including new rebate options for HVAC equipment, an external mounted solar screen program, and offering more home energy audits to assess efficiency and lower energy usage for members.
+- Improving conservation programs that include offering more home energy audits to assess efficiency and lower energy usage for members.

 - Continuing our conservation efforts to help save monarch butterflies, as well as our easement planting practices that provide food to faunae, generate potential savings to the cooperative, and further enrich our communities.